QMCLogo 500w75hPCQC Virtual Quality Matters Conference 2024

 Wednesday, November 20, 2024: 3pm-5pm ET

-Workshop Quality Improvement - Bascis
+Workshop Quality Improvement - Basics

 This workshop will provide insight in the theory of quality improvement work, describe how it is different from research, and create an outline for how one can make their own QI project.
 The workshop will also include examples from a previously completed QI project to provide context.
 Question and answer sections will be dispersed throughout the workshop to foster discussion.